 If you’re desperately waiting to learn “How to sublimate on cotton,” I won’t make you wait longer.
 Here is a detailed guide on sublimation printing on cotton fabric using transfer paper in your sublimation printer.
 We listed three tested methods you can choose according to your need.

 Without further ado, let’s get started!

 The process of sublimation on cotton is not as complicated as it seems.
 You may say it is similar to sublimation on polyester, with the difference that you’ll need a special sublimation transfer paper for cotton.

 The process will remain the same with an additional step from designing to printing.
 You’ll start by designing the graphics or selecting them from the existing ones.
 Then you’ll apply heat and pressure to the fabric using a special transfer paper.

 The paper will work as a polyester coat for the fabric to let the ink stick to the surface.
 Due to this paper’s involvement only, sublimation on cotton is made possible.

-We’re sure you must be excited to learn the process of cotton sublimation.
-But before we move forward, here is a list of material you’ll need throughout the process.
+We’re sure you must be excited to learn the process of cotton sublimation. we have listed steps you need throughout the process.